-In ebola zone, clowns play to an audience of phones
+In Ebola zone, clowns play to an audience of phones

 On a rainy day in June, World Refugee Awareness Month, I led a procession of clowns (not the scary kind) through muddy Freetown ditches and past shacks housing 10 people or more.
 A crowd of 300 smiling adults and children surrounded the imam's house, some sitting, others perched on cars or peering at us from inside the house's open windows.

 I'm a graduate of the Dell'Arte International School of Physical Theatre in Blue Lake, California, and this was my 22nd trip with CWB since 2003.
-During visits to 11 countries including Turkey, Haiti, South Africa and Colombia, I've performed as war planes few overhead, been chased off stages by goats and welcomed by tribal chiefs.
+During visits to 11 countries including Turkey, Haiti, South Africa and Colombia, I've performed as warplanes flew overhead, been chased off stages by goats and welcomed by tribal chiefs.
 On this afternoon in Sierra Leone, I saw something that's both totally ordinary in this day and age — and extraordinary.

 A 6-year-old girl in a black sequined hijab leaned out a window to watch us perform.
 As the show began, I walked her way to tip my hat -- the clown must acknowledge the whole crowd.
 She laughed, then ducked behind a curtain.
 The cloth was thin enough that I could see her silhouette behind it.
 And then, her face was replaced by the back of a smartphone.
 She quickly came out from behind the curtain, but playfully hid every time I looked back at her.